snigdhas-mishra/snigdhas-mishra.github.io/_pages/about.md

 I am a first year M.S. student (Spring 2022) at Department of Computer Science, Rutgers University.
 I did my undergarduate studies in Computer Science (Mumbai University, India).
 Before this, I have worked at IIT Patna, Tribal Development Department of Maharashtra India, Dronacharya IAS Academy, Nanma Charitable Foundation and ThinkLabs, Mumbai, India.

-In my free time, I try yoga, acrylic and oil painting.
+In my free time, I read books and comics on sci-fi amd philosophy, try yoga, acrylic and oil painting.
 I am also an Indian classical dancer.

 For a detailed CV , please contact me at email : sm2600 at rutgers edu.